phawd/GREENWIRE/README.md

 menu and tree menu under *General Card Ops*.
 The utility function `generate_sle_sda_certificate()` creates a placeholder SLE SDA certificate for each generated card.
+The new `JCOPProbeApplet` module provides a simulated card applet that actively probes any connected terminal using basic EMV commands.
+The applet records the terminal identifier and whether the probe succeeded in an internal transaction log, demonstrating how a real JCOP applet might track terminal interactions.

 ### Supported Hardware
 GREENWIRE works with most PC/SC readers including **ACR122U**, **PN532**,